 Guy and I are very keen on the word art that is on offer at Magnolia Market.
 We were limited in our choices by size and weight but we brought home some pieces we are really pleased with.

-I also bought a lovely pillow, some pretty tea towels, and one of the comfiest t-shirts I have ever owned!
+I love the ‘grateful’ and ‘thankful’ word art.
+We also bought a lovely pillow, some pretty tea towels, and one of the comfiest t-shirts I have ever owned!

 Back to Magnolia Market